Legrandin/pycryptodome/Doc/src/signature/signature.rst

    obtained via the :mod:`Crypto.PublicKey` module.

-2. You instatiate a cryptographic hash (see :mod:`Crypto.Hash`) and digest the message.
+2. You instatiate a cryptographic hash (see :mod:`Crypto.Hash`) and digest the message with it.

 3. You call :func:`sign` on the hash object.
-The output is the signature of the message.
+The output is the signature of the message (a byte string).

 Verifying a signature
 ---------------------